pfalcon/ScratchABit/README.md

 Clone the code using "git clone --recursive".
 If you cloned code without "--recursive", run "git submodule update --init".

-If you want to disassemble a file in self-describing executabel format (like ELF), just pass it as an argument to scratchabit.py.
+If you want to disassemble a file in self-describing executable format (like ELF), just pass it as an argument to scratchabit.py.
 The repository includes `example-elf` (x86 32bit) for quick start: